symphonists/search_index/README.markdown

 		<entry id="3" section="comments" />
 	</search>

 This in itself is not enough to render a results page.
-To do so, use the `$ds-search` Output Parameter created by this Data Source to filter by System ID in other Data Sources.
-In the example above you would create a new Data Source each for Articles and Comments, filtering System ID by the `$ds-search` parameter.
-Use XSLT to iterate over the `<entry ... />` elements above, and cross-reference with the matching entries from the Articles and Comments Data Sources.
+To do so, use the `$ds-search` Output Parameter created by this data source to filter by System ID in other data sources.
+In the example above you would create a new data source each for Articles and Comments, filtering System ID by the `$ds-search` parameter.
+Use XSLT to iterate over the `<entry ... />` elements above, and cross-reference with the matching entries from the Articles and Comments data sources.

 ## Weighting
 We all know that all sections are equal, only some are more equal than others ;-) You can give higher or lower weighting to results from certain sections, by issuing them a weighting when you configure their Search Index.
 The default is `Medium` (no weighting), but if you want more chance of entries from your section appearing higher up the search results, choose `High`; or for even more prominence `Highest`.
 The opposite is true: to bury entries lower down the results then choose `Low` or `Lowest`.
 This weighting has the effect of doubling/quadrupling or halving/quartering the original "relevance" score calculated by the search.